TNegash/snapCloud/privateSnapCloudOnPI.md

                     password: "<wifi password>"
             dhcp4: true
 ```
+***Note*** Wlan configuration is available in the directory /home/winna/wlanConfig
+ - ***Wifi Issues:*** If you can't find wifi interface device names (e.g. wlan0 or wlp3s0) when you execute the command **ip a**.
+Follow the steps below:
+     - First find out your kernel version with the command
+          ```bash
+          uname -r
+          ```
+     - Note down the kernel version. (example: 6.5.0-44-generic), then run the following below (and   replace the numbers with your kernel version).
+          ```bash
+            sudo apt update
+            sudo apt install --reinstall linux-generic
+            sudo apt install linux-modules-extra-6.5.0-44-generic
+          ```
+     - Reboot the the server

-13. **Then, apply and test the changes by executing the following commands:**
+1.  **Then, apply and test the changes by executing the following commands:**

 ```bash
 sudo netplan apply